DevExpress/devextreme-documentation/concepts/05 UI Components/FileUploader/00 Overview.md

 ---

 A user can upload only one file at a time.
-Set the [multiple](/api-reference/10%20UI%20Components/dxFileUploader/1%20Configuration/multiple.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#multiple') property to **true** to allow uploading several files at once.
+Set the [multiple](/api-reference/10%20UI%20Components/dxFileUploader/1%20Configuration/multiple.md '/Documentation/ApiReference/UI_Components/dxFileUploader/Configuration/#multiple') property to **true** to allow users to upload several files at once.

 ---
 ##### jQuery